Clothing Items

 If you’re on the west coast, One Warm Coat will provide your jackets and coats to those in need.

 • Lions Club and Lions in Sight provide used glasses to those in-need.
 They also accept sunglasses!
+Glasses in rough shape are recycled.

 • Chemocessories provides gently-used light scarves, turbans, and jewelry to women battling cancer and cancer survivors.